Mediation, arbitration, and consulting services for a better, faster, less expensive, and more durable custom solution parties can design themselves.

 Scholze ADR LLC was founded to provide a better solution—innovative, insightful, and achievable outcomes through alternative dispute resolution.

 Ingrid Scholze is a mediator, arbitrator, and ADR consultant with discerning judgment, strong perceptive communication skills, and a passion for finding creative solutions.

-Ingrid is a facilitative mediator who has the skills, training and background to include evaluative mediation in her practice.
+Ingrid is a facilitative mediator who has the skills, training and background to include transformative or evaluative mediation approaches in her practice.

 She is a knowledgeable and experienced litigator who has the legal background to sit as arbitrator across a wide array of commercial disputes.

 Ingrid can also help your company or organization design an internal dispute resolution function that allows employees and contractors to access mediation with a third-party neutral in resolving disputes—empowering solutions that work for all without involving the power imbalances of HR-run investigations and adjudications.